 An Accomplished Wrestler

-By verifiable accounts, Nanjo Singh was born on October 31st, 1908, in Paldi, India.
+Nanjo Singh was born on July 24, 1930, in Punjab, India.
 He was soon adopted by Berama Singh and Dhan Kaur and moved to Calgary, Alberta, Canada.

-He was a high-level athlete during his formative years, winning provincial championships in handball and wrestling.
+He was a high-level athlete, winning provincial championships in handball and wrestling during his formative years.
 Singh even qualified for the British Empire Games and started for the Calgary Stampeders, playing Offensive Guard for the 1951 season.

-But none of these accomplishments rivaled the heights he was able to reach in professional wrestling.
+But none of these accomplishments rivaled the heights he could reach in professional wrestling.

-Standing 5’10" and weighing close to 250lbs, Nanjo was an imposing physical presence.
+Standing 5’10" and weighing nearly 250 lbs, Nanjo was an imposing physical presence.

 In the late 1930s and into the 1940s, Nanjo developed himself into a terrifying heel, with his Cobra Deathlock captivating the fans.